 For some reason, there remains a large divide between men and women as to how normal their masturbation habits are.
 For men, a daily tug is indicative of being healthy and virile.
 For women, it’s embarrassing and still shrouded in taboo.
 But it shouldn’t be!

-Don’t forget that the clitoris is the sole organ designed purely for pleasure.
+Don’t forget that the clitoris is the only organ designed purely for pleasure.

-That little bean contains 6,000 to 8,000 nerve endings and should really be every woman’s best friend.
+That little bean contains thousands of nerve endings and should really be every woman’s best friend.
 Plus, masturbation is healthy!
-And there are so many benefits of self-love for women and men both.
+And there are so many benefits of self-love for all genders.

 Why the Self-love Stigma?